mariannadia/efood_assesment/README.md

 - Frequency = Orders / Users
 - %Users that exceed 3 orders (Users of Frequency >3) / Users

-At the bottom, there are some comments provided based on the findings from this script.
+At the bottom of the query, there are some comments provided based on the findings from this script.
 Furthermore, some other comments are based on the output from APPENDIX.sql script.

 ## `TOP 10 USERS.sql`